Elliot-Clark/3xPlus1/README.md

 ![Collatz Conjecture web app being used](https://i.imgur.com/6UlgFyO.png)

-This is a web app I made to calculate and display the values derived from any inputted interger under the Collatz conjecture.
+This is a web app I made to calculate and display the values derived from any inputted integer under the Collatz conjecture.

  The Collatz conjecture is a conjecture in mathematics that concerns sequences defined as follows: start with any positive integer <i>n</i>.
 Then each number is obtained from the previous number as follows: if the previous number is even, the next number is one half of the previous number.
 If the previous number is odd, the next number is 3 times the previous number plus 1.